kelvinlegacy/mission23_wiki/The-Servants-of-the-Creator.md

 #### Micah's Contacts.
 Micah has dumped his iPhone contacts.
 No one answers the phone or texts anymore.
 You can review his contacts [here](https://github.com/Mission23/Mission23/blob/master/assets/micah_iphone/wiki-dump.txt.csv).
 This is not an exhaustive list, Micah's Google account which the CIA now has had over 5,000 total contacts.

+## Thomas (better known as TomTom)
+TomTom was born Thomas Allen Chadwell on September 23, 1978.
+(And TomTom has to finish his own stuff.)